 \subsection{Symmetric absolute separability and absolute PPT}

 The notions of AS and AP introduced earlier may be immediately restricted to the symmetric subspace, which we shall denote here as $S(\mathcal H)$.
 In a generic $N-$qudit system, $\mathcal{H} = (\mathbb{C}^d)^{\otimes N}$, this subspace has dimension $\binom{N+d-1}{d-1}$.
-Specifically, we define \begin{definition} A symmetric state $\rho$ acting on $S(\mathcal H)$ is symmetric absolutely separable (or SAS) if and only if, given any unitary matrix acting on the symmetric subspace $U_{S}$, $\rho'=U_{S} \rho_{S} U_{S}^{\dag}$ is (fully) separable. \end{definition} In addition, we introduce the weaker concept of symmetric absolutely PPT \begin{definition} A symmetric state $\rho$ acting on $S(\mathcal H)$ is symmetric absolutely PPT (or SAP) if and only if, given any unitary matrix acting on the symmetric subspace $U_{S}$, $\rho'=U_{S} \rho_{S} U_{S}^{\dag}$ is PPT with respect to any bipartition. \end{definition}
+Specifically, we define \begin{definition} A symmetric state $\rho$ acting on $S(\mathcal H)$ is symmetric absolutely separable (SAS) if and only if, given any unitary matrix acting on the symmetric subspace $U_{S}$, $\rho'=U_{S} \rho_{S} U_{S}^{\dag}$ is fully separable. \end{definition} \begin{definition} A symmetric state $\rho$ acting on $S(\mathcal H)$ is symmetric absolutely PPT (SAP) if and only if, given any unitary matrix acting on the symmetric subspace $U_{S}$, $\rho'=U_{S} \rho_{S} U_{S}^{\dag}$ is PPT with respect to any bipartition. \end{definition}

+The symmetric subspace is of particular significance for the application of the techniques presented before to certify a given convex property from the spectrum of the state.
+In what follows, we provide sufficient SAS and SAP criteria by studying the tight bounds of $\alpha_{\pm}$ from the inverse map condition Eq.~\eqref{Inversereduction} and the convexity criteria presented in Lemma~\ref{Lemma:GeneralAlphaPM}.
+For this case, it is convenient to work in the lower-dimensional Dicke basis \cite{dicke_coherence_1954} directly with symmetric matrices $\rho_{S}$ around the symmetric projector $\mathds{1}_{S}.$\\

-Let us start with the simplest case corresponding to the symmetric subspace of a $2-$qubit system.
-Following the approach from Theorem~\ref{thm:Primer}, that is, considering the inverse of the reduction map \eqref{Inversereduction}, the corresponding bounds on $\alpha\in[-3/4,1]$ that allow to certify SAS have been already derived in the general context of separability~\cite{lewenstein_linear_2022}.
-For SAS, such bounds can be reformulated as: \begin{theorem} Let $\rho\in\mathcal{S}(\mathbb{C}^{2}\otimes\mathbb{C}^{2})$ be a symmetric state of a $2-$qubit system with minimal and maximal eigenvalues $\lambda_{\min}(\rho)$ and $\lambda_{\max}(\rho)$ respectively.
-If
+First, we will consider the symmetric cases of $2$- and $3$-qubit systems.
+Even though they are simple cases, we already provide a better analytical characterization for the latter case than what is known.
+Following the approach from Theorem~\ref{thm:Primer}, that is, considering the inverse of the reduction map \eqref{Inversereduction} in the symmetric subspace, the $2$-qubit bounds on $\alpha\in[-3/4,1]$ that allow to certify SAS have been already derived in the general context of separability~\cite{lewenstein_linear_2022}.
+Then, the different SAS criteria can be reformulated as in the following Theorem~\ref{Obs:2QubitSAS}.